lucas-ps/FUTR/README.md

 ## Acknowledgements

 We would like to express gratitude towards the creators of the original FUTR and RULSTM models.
 Our modifications are built upon their foundational work.

+We would also like to acknowledge the extensive support from our supervisor - Dr Sareh Rowlands of the Univeristy of Exeter